ismael-ahmad-rab/Comparescent-of-dimension-reduction-techniques-in-linear-regression/README.md

 - Partial Least Squares Regression
 - Sparse Principal Component Regression

-The study places more emphasis on the last of these methods: Sparse Principal Component Regression
+The study places more emphasis on the last of these methods: Sparse Principal Component Regression.

+This study is motivated as the project for the subject, "Advanced Regression and Prediction", as part of the Master "in Statistics for Data Science" offered by UC3M (Madrid 2023-2024)